jjmorg04/CS596-Final-Project/README.md

 Shown in video

 Sound: 10% -
-We use sounds for the ball hitting objects like plunger, wall, bumpers etc.
+We use sounds for the ball hitting objects like plunger, wall, bumpers, score circles, etc.
 No background music

 Gameplay: 20% -